espnet/espnet/doc/espnet2_format_wav_scp.md

 wav.scp -> [format_wav_scp.sh] -> wav.scp
 ```

-Note that `format_wav_scp.py` dumps audio files with linear PCM with `sint16le` regardless the input audio format.
+Note that `format_wav_scp.py` dumps audio files with linear PCM with `sint16` regardless the input audio format.

 ## Quick usage

-At the first, you need to prepare `wav.scp`:
+At the first, you need to prepare a text file named as `wav.scp`:

 ```
 ID_a /some_where/a.wav